56 Leonard Street: Interior

 There is 17000 ft2 of amenity spaces on the ninth and tenth floors, including a 75 foot pool, a 25-seat screening room, a private dining room, and a children's playroom.
 The building has a total of ten elevators; owners will share a hallway with at most one other apartment.
 The developers also figured a generator on the ninth floor into the plans.
 There are eight full-floor apartments at the top, ranging from 5200 to 6400 ft2, with 14 to 19 ft ceilings.
 In addition, the building features a double-height lobby sheathed in "gleaming" black granite.

+The designer of 56 Leonard specified a unique high-end expanded mesh ceiling for the recreational areas, helping these areas feel elevated and special.
+Expanded mesh metal ceilings are usually acoustically transparent and do not contribute to echoes, and will not corrode in high-moisture areas.

+Exterior

 In February 2023, an Anish Kapoor sculpture, superficially similar to his Cloud Gate work, was unveiled at the ground level, following four years of on-site construction and delays.
 Measuring 19 feet in height, 48 feet in (curved) length, and weighing 40 tons, the sculpture was commissioned in 2008 at an estimated cost of $8–10 million.
-The designer of 56 Leonard specified a unique high-end expanded mesh ceiling for the recreational areas, helping these areas feel elevated and special.
-Expanded mesh metal ceilings are usually acoustically transparent and do not contribute to echoes, and will not corrode in high-moisture areas.